ThomasMBury/personal-website-hugo/content/home/experience.md

     location: Montréal, Québec
     date_start: '2020-01-31'
     description: |2-
-        - Analysing ECG data and developing mathematical models to improve understanding of the mechansim for premature ventricular contractions in a given patient.
-        - Using unsupervised learning algorithms to determine subtypes of arrhythmias involving premature ventricular contractions.
-        - Developed a dashboard to interactively view ECG data and derived statistics for a large cohort of patients.
+        - Recipient of the FRQNT Postdoctoral Research Scholarship.
         - Co-supervisor for 1 graduate and 2 undergraduate students.
+        - Employing unsupervised machine learning algorithms to reveal subtypes of ventricular arrhythmia.
+        - Constructing and analysing mathematical models for ventricular arrhythmia of diferent mechansims.
+        - Developing dashboards in Plotly Dash to screen ECG and other health-related data, hosted on Compute Canada Cloud.

   - title: Course Instructor
     company: Quantitative Life Sciences, McGill University